qwertyquerty/skybook/_posts/moon-boots.md

 #### Frame Data

+The greatest Y displacement you can get with a jump attack moon boots is `136.8` units with frame 1 MB or `105.45` with frame 2 MB on GCN without jump strike

 | Frame | No MB Y  | MB Frame 1 Y | MB Frame 2 Y |
 | :---- | :------: | :----------: | :----------: |
 | 1     |    0     |      0       |      0       |